 Shootout – KTM Duke 390 vs Yamaha RD350

-Both bikes offer insane performance and are the fastest made in India motorcycles of their era.
+Both motorcycles offer insane performance & are the fastest India made bikes of their era

 KTM Duke 390 vs Yamaha RD350, you read it first on MotorBeam.
 It’s not every day when milestones occur and you are there, in that particular era to witness it.
 It’s a privilege, which very few witness.
 The two machines we have here today belong to different times.
 Both the KTM Duke 390 and Yamaha RD350 came and conquered hearts instantly.
 They are not here for a face off or to prove anything.
 It’s the parallels which they share, reunites them.
 Just like two friends meeting after almost three decades, sharing a laugh over the same jokes, which they cracked in their childhood.

 Ladies and gentlemen, on the left side of the corner from the land of the rising sun is the iconic speed king, the dragon from Japan who spits blue smoke rather than fire, ever since the 1980’s, the Yamaha RD350!
 On the right corner, we have the finest finesse from ‘eastern kingdom’ painted in loud orange, it comes from, where music is more important than food, the Mattighofen growler, the sprinter, the KTM Duke 390, the new generation speed king, a modern interpretation of the icon which left us with no other choice than up till now.